Doctors’ Notes

 Humans should wear long pants and closed toe shoes to limit direct contact to ticks.

 Inspect your pets and children within two hours of possible exposure.
-Common sites of attachment to humans are under arms, in/around ears, belly buttons, in creases like behind knees, groin, waistline, neck lines, and hairy areas.
-See section on REMOVAL for more details if a tick should become attached.
+Common sites of attachment to humans are under arms, in/around ears, belly buttons, in skin creases like behind knees, groin, waistline, neck lines, and hairy areas.

 Use of repellents on humans can be helpful to repel ticks.
 Essential agents against ticks include DEET (20% at least), Permethrin, and IR3535.
 Apply any of these agents to the skin, being careful around the face.
-Permethrin can be applied to existing clothing and can last up to 5 washings.
-Pretreated clothing with permethrin can last up to 70 washings.
-Here’s a very good listing of repellents.
+Permethrin can be applied to clothing and can last up to 5 washings.

 Removal

 If a tick becomes attached, calmly gather your necessary items to help remedy the problem.
-You will need a good pair of tweezers with fine tips to grasp the tick as close to the skin as possible.
-A moderate pull should dislocate the tick intact from the skin.
+You can use a Tick Twister (sold in stores) or a good pair of tweezers with fine tips to grasp the tick as close to the skin as possible.
+A moderate steady pull should dislocate the tick intact from the skin.
+Do Not twist the tick or agitate it too much as it can cause the tick to regurgitate contents back into the host.
 Inspect the site and make certain no remnants of the tick remain.
+If the head of the tick remains but the rest of the tick body were removed, it is not necessary to get the head out.
+The body will push the head out over time and the head is not contagious for Lyme Disease or other tickborne diseases.
 Wash the skin with soap and water and observe.
-If a bullseye rash develops surrounding the original attachment site, seek help from the office.
-Here’s an excellent resource on tick removal.
+If a bullseye rash develops surrounding the original attachment site (usually within 3 weeks of attachment) seek help from a Kids Plus office.
+HERE is a link on Tick removal.

 More Resources

 For concerns about Lyme disease, including what to look for and how it’s treated, see my Lyme Disease Doctor’s Note.
-Lyme Disease and other tickborne illnesses are treatable as long as families notify our office if a child has had a tick bite or a current tick attachment.
+Lyme Disease and other tickborne illnesses are treatable if families notify our office of a tick bite or a tick attachment.